yonkeltron/scosugbot/README.md

 you can install the required gems with this command (assumes you have rubygems):

-`gem install cinch couchrest json rake`
+`gem install cinch couchrest json rake rspec`

 # Language
 Right now, scosug has some foul language in its vocabulary.
 Enjoy.

+# ToDos
+* Actually implement stable CouchDB support